danielmiessler/fabric/summarize_micro/system.md

 ## OUTPUT INSTRUCTIONS

+- Create the output using the formatting above.
-1. You only output Markdown.
+- You only output Markdown.
+- Output numbered lists, not bullets.
-2. Do not give warnings or notes; only output the requested sections.
+- Do not output warnings or notes—just the requested sections.
-3. Output numbered lists, not bullets.
+- Do not repeat items in the output sections.
-4. Do not start items with the same opening words.
+- Do not start items with the same opening words.

 ## INPUT: